ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

 If an abstraction has a foundational nature, is principled and practical, then I believe it is worth the effort to learn.

 Our interest in the relationship between `Monad` and `Applicative` is of foundational nature, the interest in dependent and independent things.
-`Parallel` shows us that a structure can be given multiple semantics, some of which form a `Monad` and some of which form an `Applicative`.
+`Parallel` is an abstraction that lets us reason with structures that can be given multiple semantics, some of which form a `Monad` and some of which form an `Applicative`.
-We have also seen that `Parallel` can give a structure more than just two semantical interpretations, notably when embedding a structure that forms a `Parallel` inside of another structure that also forms a `Parallel` (`EitherT` and `Hxl`).

 `Hxl` is a principled solution to batching, however it is more of an engineering solution than a mathematical construction.
 Regardless, `Hxl` almost cuts the problem size in half and is generally applicable.

 `catch-effect` introduces algebras (MTL) that are well established in functional programming.
-`catch-effect` is born from modern effect research of algebraic effects and capabilities.
+`catch-effect` is a pragmatic solution born from modern effect research of algebraic effects and capabilities.
-However, `catch-effect` is the only abstraction that we have explored which cannot be graced with soundness, as no there is no capture checking system in Scala (yet).
+However, `catch-effect` is the only abstraction that we have explored which cannot be graced with a sound api (capture checking).

 Thank you for reading, I hope that at least some of the ideas and abstractions presented in this article were of interest.